 "A museum should never be finished, but boundless and ever in motion."

 Listed on the National Register of Historic Places, The Lunney Museum was built in 1909 by its original residents Dr. William J. & Lillian Mason Lunney.
-The House is a 1909 Queen Anne style arts and crafts bungalow designed by American architect Charles Christian Hook and the property features a carriage house and "two-seater" outhouse.
+The House is a 1909 Queen Anne style “California” bungalow.
+The property features a carriage house and "two-seater" outhouse.
 The arts and crafts interior features art glass windows, original chandeliers, long leaf pine woodwork and quarter-sawn oak mantel, English fireplace tiles, and flat panel wainscot with burlap inserts.